 Since March March 14th when we started “Curbside Adoptions” and issued our plea for adopters, our community has helped answer the call, THANK YOU!
 That’s just amazing and we are so grateful.
 We are going to need your continued help to get through this – monetary donations and adopters are our two biggest needs right now.

 We are challenged however since we receive no funding from federal or state government and we are already seeing donor pull back.
 Our critical fundraising events are also in jeopardy as we had to cancel small fundraisers and postpone our biggest annual fundraiser, Fur Ball.
-Bark in the Park is scheduled for August 30th, but we are still evaluating that as well.
+Bark in the Park is scheduled for August 30th, but it will be virtual this year.
 We are remaining fluid as national guidelines transpire so stay tuned for more info on upcoming events.

 Sheltering is a 24/7 operation and thank goodness it is…these animals depend on us…and we depend on you!
 We will get through this together.